 A frittata is a lot like an omelette or loaded scrambled eggs, only easier!
 You won't have to babysit the pan to stir or flip, praying that everything stays together.
 It's easy to load your frittata with lots of veggies, like this mushroom and spinach frittata, and then pop it in the oven to cook.

 Quiche is usually baked in a savory crust and often contains more cream than a frittata.
-A frittata is crustless and cooks much quicker than a quiche, often at a higher temperature.
+A frittata is crustless and cooks much quicker than a quiche because it starts out on the stove top an gets baked in the oven to finish cooking it.

 A cast-iron skillet is the best choice for making a frittata.
 They are naturally non-stick, ovenproof and can handle high heat.
-If you don't have cast-iron (you should get one!) you can use a stainless steel pan.
-You will want to add extra butter or oil to the pan so your frittata doesn't stick.
+If you don't have cast-iron (you should get one!) you can use another ovenproof pan.
+Make sure to add a liberal amount of oil especially to a stainless steel pan so your frittata doesn't stick.

 - Don't leave out the goat cheese - The fat in the goat cheese is essential to the recipe and it shouldn't be left out of this goat cheese frittata.